Operation Countryman

 Operation Countryman was an investigation into police corruption in London in the late 1970s.
-The operation was conducted between 1978–1982 at a total cost of £3 million and led to eight police officers being prosecuted, although none were convicted.
+The operation was conducted between 1978 and 1982 at a total cost of £3 million and led to eight police officers being prosecuted, although none were convicted.
 The initial allegations of corruption were made by a supergrass who claimed that some officers, including members of the elite Flying Squad which dealt with commercial armed robberies, were receiving bribes from criminals in return for warnings of imminent police raids or arrests, the fabrication of evidence against innocent men, and having charges against guilty criminals dropped.

 The investigation initially targeted officers within the City of London Police but spread to include the Metropolitan Police based at Scotland Yard.
 Codenamed Operation Countryman because of its use of officers from so-called 'rural' police forces of Hampshire and Dorset, the investigating team came to be disparagingly known by London officers as "The Sweedy."
 The investigation was ordered by the then Home Secretary Merlyn Rees, and began by examining police activity around three major crimes: